--The Legal Studies Unit (LSU) was established under the Department of Commerce to service the law courses offered in the degree programmes. -Obtained the membership of the Association to Advance Collegiate Schools of Business (AAČSB) which is a leading global accreditation institution for business schools.
+-The Legal Studies Unit

+the Department of Commerce to service the law courses offered in the degree programmes. -Obtained the membership of the Association to Advance Collegiate Schools of Business (AAČSB) which is a leading global accreditation institution for business schools.